👉 TAP TO SAVE 30% WITH CODE NEW

 While Julian Sayin had a great first season under center, he did struggle in the Big Ten Championship and in the Cotton Bowl when faced with tougher defensive opponents.
 His lack of mobility and tendency to get locked in on his first read haunted him, but he was still just a first-year starter.

 Sayin had the NCAA record for highest completion percentage heading into the postseason, but lost it with a few poor postseason showings.
-His accuracy puts him on the top of this list entering 2026.
+His accuracy puts him at the top of this list entering 2026.

 More College Football Analysis